flori/json/README.md

   # gem install json_pure

-== Compiling the extensions yourself
+## Compiling the extensions yourself

 If you want to create the parser.c file from its parser.rl file or draw nice graphviz images of the state machines, you need ragel from: http://www.complang.org/ragel/

-== Usage
+## Usage

 To use JSON you can
   require 'json'
-to load the installed variant (either the extension 'json' or the pure variant 'json_pure').
+to load the installed variant (either the extension 'json' or the pure variant 'json\_pure').
 If you have installed the extension variant, you can pick either the extension variant or the pure variant by typing require 'json/ext' or